nhm-herpetology/museum-NGS-training/Unit_04/Molecular_Lab/README.md

 # Molecular Laboratory 4
->The protocols we will follow are based on those of Peterson et al. ([2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0037135)).
+>The protocols we will follow for ddRADseq are based on those of Peterson et al. ([2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0037135)).
 Minor modifications of the protocol correspond to this paper: Streicher et al. ([2014](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.12814)).

 ## Experimental design and sample organization